How can I use Route 53 to access an internal version of my website using the same domain name which is also used publicly?

 - Create a public hosted zone that matches the name of the domain that you purchased.

 - Populate the public hosted zone with the required records.

 - Update your registrar's NS records with the name servers provided in your public hosted zone.

-Note: The private zone lookup will take place within the VPC.
+Note: The private zone lookup takes place within the VPC.

 - Populate the private hosted zone with the required records.

-Note: The public zone will not be queried if a record does not exist in the private zone.
+Note: The public zone isn't queried if a record doesn't exist in the private zone.

-DNS queries will respond with answers based on the source of the request.
-From within the VPC, answers will come from the private hosted zone, while public queries will return answers from the public hosted zone.
+DNS queries respond with answers based on the source of the request.
+From within the Amazon VPC, answers come from the private hosted zone, while public queries return answers from the public hosted zone.